THE LAW OF CAUSE AND EFFECT

 6. The problem of treating people differently who commit the same crime.
 The law of cause and effect metes out punishment equally for all souls and all people.
 This is a very important principle of its workings.

-Today, some people on the political left intentionally pervert the law of cause and effect by deciding that some people should be treated differently or specially under the law.
+Today, many liberals and people on the political left intentionally pervert the law of cause and effect by deciding that some people should be treated differently or specially under the law.

-To words for this belief are social justice (instead equal justice).
-They may also use the words economic justice instead of equal justice.
-Other names for the same thing are affirmative action, quotas, and group rights.
-The idea of all of these terms is identical.
+Words for this belief are social justice (instead of equal justice).
+They may also use the words economic justice or environmental justice.
+These are perversions.
+Other names for the same thing are affirmative action, quotas, group rights and identity politics.
+The idea behind all of these terms is identical.
 Please make no mistake about this.
 They all mean that people should not be treated equally.
 Some should be treated more harshly while others should be treated more leniently by the laws.

-Their justification for this idea is that it “makes up for past injustices”.
+The justification for these ideas is that they are making up for past injustices.
 For example, dark-skinned people or women should receive more lenient treatment under the law because their ancestors were treated badly in the past.
-Another justification is that unequal justice or social justice helps rearrange society in some way, such as making sure there are more Hispanic people in colleges, for example.
+Another justification is that unequal justice or social justice helps rearrange society in some way, such as making sure there are more Hispanic people in colleges.

 However, social justice, economic justice, quotas, affirmative action and group rights are always a perversion of the law of cause and effect.
 They are an attempt by human beings to control the law of cause and effect.

-By the way, the law of cause and effect always takes circumstances into account.
+In fact, a healthy legal system always takes circumstances into account.
 If a person commits a crime out of desperation because he cannot find work due to racial prejudice, for example, this will be taken into account.
-In fact, judges and juries are always made aware of circumstances if the defense attorney is competent, and the judges and juries do consider this in their decisions.
+In fact, judges and juries are always made aware of circumstances if the defense attorney is competent, and judges and juries do consider this in their decisions.

-However, to force judges and juries, and others, to treat one or another group differently because of their sexual preference, skin color or something else is a perversion of the law.
+However, to force judges, juries and others to treat one or another group differently because of their sexual preference, skin color or something else is a perversion of the law.
 It creates reverse discrimination and a new type of tyranny.
-We call it political correctness, and it is simply lying and a new tyranny.
+It is political correctness at its worst.

 PROBLEMS IMPLEMENTING THE LAW OF CAUSE AND EFFECT, AND THE PROPER INTENT